Suboxone Clinics in Tennessee

 Veterans Affairs Medical Center Mental Health Service Chemical Dep Center - Memphis, TN

-Veterans Affairs Medical Center Mental Health Service Chemical Dep Center is a suboxone drug treatment clinic in Memphis, Tennessee situated in the 38104 zip code.
+Veterans Affairs Medical Center Mental Health Service Chemical Dep Center is a suboxone treatment center in Memphis, Tennessee situated in the 38104 zip code.

 Location: 1030 Jefferson Avenue, Routing 116-A, Memphis, TN 38104 in Shelby County